ugr-sail/sinergym/README.md

 Notice that a folder will be created in the working directory after creating the environment.
 It will contain the EnergyPlus outputs produced during the simulation.

-:pencil: For more examples and details, please visit our [usage examples](https://ugr-sail.github.io/sinergym/compilation/html/pages/usage-example.html) documentation section
+:pencil: For more examples and details, please visit our [usage examples](https://ugr-sail.github.io/sinergym/compilation/main/pages/notebooks/basic_example.html#Basic-example) documentation section.

 ## Google Cloud Platform support

 Cloud Computing

-For more information about this functionality, please, visit our documentation [here](https://ugr-sail.github.io/sinergym/compilation/html/pages/gcloudAPI.html).
+For more information about this functionality, please, visit our documentation [here](https://ugr-sail.github.io/sinergym/compilation/main/pages/gcloudAPI.html#sinergym-with-google-cloud).

 ## Citing Sinergym